Theo-Farnole/notion-vault/README.md

 Download Notion Vault for Windows from the [releases](https://github.com/Theo-Farnole/notion-vault/releases) page.

 ## FAQ
-### Why the connection to a workspace is slow ?
+### Why the connect workspace button is slow after authentification ?

-To host the authentication credentials, we use a server, hosted on render.com.
-We use the free tier, so after **15 minutes of inactivity, the server shuts down**.
-Then, at the next request, the server will have to build and start.
+We use a server to convert the OAuth code to a permanent access code.
+THe server is hosted on render.com using the free tier, so after **15 minutes of inactivity, the server shuts down**.
+So, the first time click on "connect workspace" butotn, the server will have to build and start.
 This takes about 45 to 60 seconds.

 ### In which format is the export ?